EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 “A lot of people would say that if you capture a flag, you would not win a medal today,” said Ken Richmond, an amateur Civil War historian from Jefferson County, in an earlier interview.

 “But you have to remember, a unit’s flag was its point of reference.

 “When it moved forward, a 1,000-man regiment moved forward.

 “When it was no longer there, the whole unit fell apart.
 Basically, everyone is shooting at you [the flag-bearer].”

-At Spottsylvania, 20,000 Union troops converged in May 1864 at a place called The Bloody Angle, racing across the length of two football fields to confront their Confederate counterparts.
+Union troops numbering 20,000 converged in May 1864 at a place called The Bloody Angle, racing across the length of two football fields to confront the Confederates.

 A tree at The Bloody Angle was made famous, its stump immortalized in the Smithsonian Institution.